25 Sep Understanding Facebook Advertising Objectives – The Fundamental

 These are Facebook advertising objectives lined up in your ads manager.
-How many of them?
-10. How many of you use more than 3?
+How many of you use more than 3?
 5?

 Now take a good look at this screen, Please point me one thing that you think is the most important thing.

 Yes, it asks you a question.
 What’s your marketing objective?